Our Placements and Volunteering Programs

 Come and Volunteer with us for 2 weeks.
 Take part in important wildlife research and land management

 Come and volunteer with us for 4 weeks.
 Take part in important wildlife research and land management.
-See more of the beautiful African wilderness and spend 5 days in Kruger National Park
+See more of the beautiful African wildlife with a trip to Kruger National Park included.

 Long Term Volunteering Projects and Student Placements